openmrs/openmrs-contrib-rest-api-docs/Provider/provider.md

 ### Delete a provider

-* Delete or Void a target provider by its UUID.
+* Delete or retire a target provider by its UUID.
 Returns a `404 Not Found` status if provider not exists.If user not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Query Parameters

     Parameter | Type | Description
     --- | --- | ---
-    *purge* | `Boolean` | The resource will be voided unless purge = ‘true’
+    *purge* | `Boolean` | The resource will be retired unless purge = ‘true’

     ```console
         DELETE /provider/:target_provider_uuid?purge=true